-Introduction and development of subject specific vocabulary model in lessons to improve literacy of students.
+Introduction and development of subject specific vocabulary in lessons to improve literacy of students.
 Key vocabulary is a feature on Curriculum plans in all subject areas, including subject specific Tier 2 and ambitious Tier 3 vocabulary.
-1,2, 3

-A research-based model, the Frayer Model, will be used to provide teachers with strategies to teach terms that are critical for understanding of lesson content and for learning words independently.
-This is being developed and used in all subject areas to improve the literacy of all, including disadvantaged students, as part of a wider disciplinary literacy approach.
+We follow a research-based approach prioritising disciplinary literacy across the curriculum to provide teachers with strategies to teach terms and vocabulary that are critical for understanding of lesson content and for learning words independently.
+This is being developed and used in all subject areas to improve the literacy of all, including disadvantaged students.
+This includes using Frayer Models and developing opportunities to support oracy within lessons.